brianspiering/quotes_from_me/README.md

 "Life is too short for manual looping - use vectorized operations or optimized functions."

-"My aim is not to be novel; My aim is to be correct."
+"I value optimality over originality."

 "The journey of a thousand miles begins with finding your shoes."

 "At some point, I just realized that this will always be hard for me.
 Once I made my peace with that, I stopped getting frustrated or surprised when something was hard for me, and now I can just get to work."
 — A former student